A Universal Safety Framework for Medical AI Using Worst-Case Bias Certification and Influence-Based Attribution Validated in Skin Cancer Screening

 April 2025- May 2026

-When I built Dermi, an AI skin cancer screening app, in 2024/5, I ran standard validation metrics on my CNN model: accuracy, recall, F1.
+When I built Dermi, an AI skin cancer screening app, in 2024, I ran standard validation metrics on my CNN model: accuracy, recall, F1.
 The numbers looked reasonable.
 Then I started reading the literature more carefully, and discovered that what the numbers were hiding might kill someone.
-Specifically: less than 10% of dermatological training images in the most widely used datasets represent dark skin tones.
+Specifically: fewer than 10% of dermatological training images in the most widely used datasets represent dark skin tones.
 Models trained on these datasets can exhibit differential false negative rates across skin tones at specific operating thresholds while reporting globally acceptable average accuracy.
 The average accuracy tells you nothing about who the model fails, at what rate, and under what clinical conditions.

 The standard metric conceals what matters most.
 This is not just a technical problem.
 It is an epistemological one: the diagnostic question was being asked incorrectly.
 Asking "how accurate is this model?" when the correct question is "how much worse does this model perform on dark skin, at its worst operating point, and which training images made it that way?" is the difference between a thermometer and a pressure gauge.
 They both report a number.
 Only one tells you when the boiler is about to fail.